I came to this work the way many do, by living the cost of fragmentation and choosing a different way forward.

 Official Bio

-Her wildest dream?
-To help shape and sustain nourishing environments for communities living and working on celestial bodies like the Moon, Mars, Europa, or Titan.
+Her wildest dream is to help shape and sustain nourishing environments for communities living and working on celestial bodies such as the Moon, Mars, Europa, or Titan.

-When she’s not working, you’ll likely find her exploring new worlds (both earthly and cosmic), savoring delicious food, and soaking in the quiet wonder of nature.
+When she is not working, you will likely find her exploring new worlds, savoring delicious food, and soaking in the quiet wonder of nature.